AdamKaczmarski/cloud-comp-coursework/cuol-wordle-backend/cuol_wordle_django/README.md

 - Installed PostgreSQL or exposed running PostgreSQL container
 - Have python 3.10 installed

-1. correct the DATABASES variable in [settings](cuol_wordle_django/setings.py) accordigly to your setup
+1. Correct the DATABASES variable in [settings](cuol_wordle_django/setings.py) accordigly to your setup
 Example:
 ```
 DATABASES = {